 The practice had arrangements to ensure the safety of the X-ray equipment and the required radiation protection information was available.

 Risks to patients

 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
-This included sharps safety, sepsis awareness and lone working.
+This included sharps safety and sepsis awareness.

 Emergency equipment and medicines were available and checked in accordance with national guidance.